 “Many never events go unreported,” Makary says.
 While hospitals are required by law to report serious surgical errors, some mistakes don’t become apparent until long after a patient has left the hospital.

 Studies suggest that, while horrifying, wrong-site surgical errors are relatively rare.
-In a study funded by the Agency for Healthcare Research & Quality, researchers found that wrong-site surgeries occured in only 1 of every 112,994 procedures between 1985 and 2004.
-For comparison, surgeons are nearly ten times as likely to leave a foreign object inside their patient.
+In a study funded by the Agency for Healthcare Research & Quality, researchers found that wrong-site surgeries occurred in only 1 of every 112,994 procedures between 1985 and 2004.
+For comparison, surgeons are nearly ten times as likely to leave a foreign object inside their patients.

 Interviewing 400 neurosurgeons, researchers at the University of Texas found that a striking 50% said they had performed at least one wrong-level surgery during their careers.
 While only one of these errors resulted in permanent disability, more than 70 of the mistakes led to legal action and monetary settlement.
 Other estimates have been even higher.
 A 2014 survey, which anonymously questioned 173 members of the North American Spine Society, found that up to 68% of respondents had operated at the incorrect spinal level at least once.